 We will spend a lot of time looking at algorithms expressed as pseudocode.

-Unlike a real programming language, there is no formal definition of "pseudocode".
+Unlike a real programming language, there is no formal definition or standard "dialect" of "pseudocode".
 In fact, any given textbook is likely to have its own style for pseudocode.